AmbientRun/Ambient/docs/src/tutorials/game/3_scene.md

 bouncy_created = { type = "Duration" }
 ```

-> Here we're defining a custom component.
+> In depth: Here we're defining a custom component.
 [Read more about components here](../../reference/ecs.md#components)

 Then add the following to the bouncy ball entity: